-The warm Mediterranean Sea surrounds the country and the people are even warmer, we can’t tell you the number of times we were blown away by the hospitality of the Greeks.
+The only thing warmer than the weather and the Mediterranean Sea are its people — We can’t tell you the number of times the hospitality of the Greeks blew us away.
 A lot of times we find the hype of a destination lets us down, but Greece is sure to not disappoint anyone.
-Most importantly for us full-time travelers, Greece is where we fell in love, and we’ll always have that to remember.

 - ‘Hello’ and ‘Thank You’ in Greek: “Yasou” and “Efharisto”